 Natural Resource Economics

 • Capital theory: The time value of money, interest rates and how they influence the use of natural resources.

-• Renewable resource extraction: Forest economics, optimal harvesting and policy options.
+• Renewable resource extraction: Forestry and fishery economics, optimal harvesting and policy options.

-• Exercises and instruction focused on forest policy negotiation skills.
-Environmental Policy
+• Exercises and instruction focused on game theory and forest policy negotiation skills.

 • An overview of various environmental policies to correct the problems of externalities, public goods and market failures, and the role of property rights.